|★ Bjørn Østman

 Effects of Epistasis and Pleiotropy on Fitness Landscapes Østman B (2013), in "Evolutionary Biology: Exobiology and Evolutionary Mechanisms" (P. Pontarotti, ed.).
 Evolutionary Biology: 16th Meeting 2012, Springer-Verlag.

 Predicting evolution in high-dimensional fitness landscapes, Østman B and Adami C (2014), in "Recent Advances in the Theory and Application of Fitness Landscapes" (A. Engelbrecht and H. Richter, eds.).
 Springer Series in Emergence, Complexity, and Computation.

 Trade-offs drive resource specialization and the gradual establishment of ecotypes, Østman B, Lin R, Adami C (2014) BMC Evolutionary Biology, 14:113.

 A genome wide dosage suppressor network reveals genetic robustness and a novel mechanism for Huntington's disease, Patra B, Kon Y, Sevold A M, Yadav G, Frumkin J P, Vallabhajosyula R R, Hintze A, Østman B, Schossau J, Bhan A, Marzolf B, Tamashiro J K, Kaur A, Baliga N S, Grayhack E J, Adami C, Galas D J, Raval A, Phizicky E M, Ray A, in review.

 Gene expression analysis of E. coli strains provides new insights into the role of gene regulation in diversification, Vital M, Benli Chai B, Østman B, Cole J, Konstantinidis K, Tiedje J (2014), The ISME Journal.

-Evolutionary metagenomics reveal selection in complex microbial communities, Østman B, Teal T, Gomez-Alvarez V, Smith, B, Venkataraman A, Williams B, Schmidt T, in preparation.
+Evolutionary metagenomics reveals selection in terrestrial microbial communities, Østman B, Teal T, Gomez-Alvarez V, Smith, B, Venkataraman A, Williams B, Schmidt T, submitted.

 Is There Any Plausible Reason Why Aliens Would Evolve To Look Like Us?
 Sep 23, 2014